Boston Terrier Age in Human Years (Age Chart & Life Stages)

 Boston Terrier Age Chart to Human Years

-This age chart shows how a Boston Terrier’s age compares to human years.
-Many readers come straight to this chart to get a quick answer, and that’s okay.
+This age chart shows a Boston Terrier’s age in human years so you can quickly see the correct human age equivalent Many readers come straight to this chart to get a quick answer, and that’s okay.
 You can scan it in seconds and understand where your dog fits.

 Remember, this chart is based on real aging patterns, not the old 7-year rule.
 Early years count more, and later years count less.